ozanbarisgunaydin/MovieLo/README.md

 Fundamentally, MovieLo app is a movie searching app which includes the detail and imdb pages of movie or serie.
 The app uses the Omdb API for data providing.

-App writed by the VIPER pattern for the advenced maintability and depency inversion principle.
+App writed by the VIPER pattern for the advenced maintainability and depency inversion principle.
 The networking layer prepared cleanly with Alamofire.
-BaseViewController structer embeded for the clean building of scenes.
+BaseVC structer embeded for the clean building of scenes.

 Image download proccess managed with SDWebImage library.
-In addition, for the event logging, remote config and push notofication Firebase libraries used.
+In addition, for the event logging, remote config and push notofication actions Firebase libraries used.
 All of the libraries added with Swift Package Manager (SPM).

 App has 3 scenes: Splash, List and Detail.